rrnyquist/ebenezer/_Scripture/ESV/50_Philippians.md

 For I have no one like him, who will be genuinely concerned for your welfare. ^0220

-For they all seek their own interests, not those of Jesus Christ. ^0221
+They all seek their own interests, not those of Jesus Christ. ^0221

-But you know Timothy’s proven worth, how as a son with a father he has served with me in the gospel. ^0222
+But you know Timothy's proven worth, how as a son with a father he has served with me in the gospel. ^0222

 I hope therefore to send him just as soon as I see how it will go with me, ^0223